dianekapr/smart-test-diane/README.md

 # SMART TEST - DIAN E.

 ## Clone The Repository
-To get started, clone the repository and navigate into the project folder:
+To get started, clone the repository, navigate into the project folder, and open it in VSCode.
+Run the following commands in your terminal"

 ```
 git clone https://github.com/dianekapr/smart-test-diane.git
 cd smart-test-diane
+code .
 ```

 ## Install Dependencies